VanTaS15/RotationLedger/README.md

 - `Bearer EXAMPLEfakeTOKENzzz0000abcd1234EXAMPLE` is a placeholder bearer token.
 - `sk-live-EXAMPLE9d4f7b2a6c8e1f3a5b7d9e0c2f4a6b8dFAKE` uses the common
   `sk-live-` prefix but is padded with the words EXAMPLE and FAKE.

+The export holds four commits, printed newest first as git does.
+The initial commit plants the AWS key and bearer token; a later commit rotates the AWS key;
+a later commit removes the bearer token; and one commit adds a generic analytics key that is never removed, so it stays live.
+That is one live and two rotated findings, matching the report above.
+See `samples/README.md` for the full timeline table.

+## Limitations

+Things this tool does not do, stated plainly: